Features and highlights

 The minor curriculum is rooted in the core competences for health education specialists and prepares individuals to be eligible to complete the Certified Health Education Specialist (CHES) exam offered by the National Commission for Health Education Credentialing (NCHEC).
 Credentialing is optional and not automatic upon graduation.
-Individuals who graduate with this minor and a bachelor’s degree may be eligible for CHES certification but must complete the exam through NCHEC and obtain a passing score.
 Refer to NCHEC’s website for more information on the CHES exam.

 Health promotion requires a village approach drawing expertise from a number of disciplines.
 Students from a variety of undergraduate majors may find this minor appealing as it provides a credentialing opportunity for individuals interested in the wide variety of careers that focus on improving the well-being of individuals and populations.